agneya2001/cpbm-birt-reporting/README.md

 Extract birt.war

-The birt.war is misisng the common loggings and this needs ot be injected in the war file.
+The birt.war is misisng the common loggings and this needs to be injected in the war file.

-Download commons logging from link below: http://mirrors.ibiblio.org/apache//commons/logging/binaries/commons-logging-1.2-bin.tar.gz mv it to WEB-INF/lib directory where your birt.war is. inject using below command: jar -uvf birt.war WEB-INF/lib/commons-logging-1.2.jar
+Download commons logging from link below: http://mirrors.ibiblio.org/apache//commons/logging/binaries/commons-logging-1.2-bin.tar.gz mv it to WEB-INF/lib directory.

+Inject using below command:
+jar -uvf birt.war WEB-INF/lib/commons-logging-1.2.jar

 Copy birt.war to /usr/share/vts3/pickup/

-A fixed birt.war file is available in the repo.

 restart cloud-portal

 If birt is installed correctly you will see http://<cpbm-ip-port>/birt displayig birt startign page.
 Click on the sample report to ensure everything is correctly installed.

+Now copy your reports in folder /usr/share/vts3/work/org.eclipse.virgo.kernel.deployer_3.0.3.RELEASE/staging/global/bundle/birt/0.0.0/birt.war

+**TODO role based presentaiton of reports